How We Reduced Support Tickets by 41%

 def __init__(self):

-self.llm = OpenAIModel(version="2026.1") # Updated to the latest version
+self.llm = OpenAIModel(version="2026.2") # Ensure this is the latest version

 self.knowledge_base = SupportKnowledgeBase()